ldionne/mpl11/README.md

 - [ ] Consider having a public data constructor for `Foreign`, which would simply preserve type identity.
 Also; might consider changing the name of `Foreign`.
+- [ ] Consider regrouping the typeclass instantiations of a datatype in the datatype itself.
+This was done in a previous version, but it might have some advantages.
+- [ ] Consider providing automatic currying for metafunctions.
+- [ ] Optimize `lazy_variadic_foldr` and `strict_variadic_foldl`.
+- [ ] By making some std algorithms constexpr and providing a couple of containers with constexpr iterators, would we have constexpr for free almost everywhere?

 <!-- Links -->